kiali/kiali/kiali_internal_api.md

 ### <span id="user-session-data"></span> UserSessionData

+> UserSessionData userSessionData
-> This is used for returning the token
+This is used for returning the token